kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 I was sure that the stop and the yield image were easy.
 They have a unic shape.
 The speed limit 80 image is more difficult, because the 20 30 60  signs are very similar.
-I was sure the No vehicles sign is dificult to detect, because it has an white square sign below.
+I was sure the No vehicles sign was dificult to detect, because it has an white square sign below.

 ---

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80% (0.800).
 This compares favorably to the accuracy on the test set of 0.939.
-For the code look at "Analyze Performance"
+For the code look at "Analyze Performance".

 ---